Butterfredrik/Butterfredrik/README.md

 - 👋 Hi, I’m @Butterfredrik
-- 👀 I’m interested in data analytics and IOS development
+- 👀 I’m mainly interested in data analytics and computer learning
-- 🌱 I’m currently learning Swift and R
+- 🌱 I’m currently learning open-cv and sci-py
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: k.fredrik.karlsson@gmail.com
+- 📫 How to reach me: fredrik.karlsson2004@gmail.com

 <!---
 Butterfredrik/Butterfredrik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.